 Learn about options to curb cravings and get your support system ready to help you through hard times.
 If you're trying to help someone else quit, check out some ways to ensure you're doing it the right way.

 It's the perfect day to remove all smoking-related items from your home.
 Remove all cigarettes, ashtrays, and lighters from your car and workplace as well.
 Also consider stocking up on substitutes like gum and crunchy snacks.

 If you've tried to quit before, the Great American Smokeout is a good time to reflect on your past attempts.
-Think about why those attempts didn't work, and be proactive to ensure these reasons don't get in your way this time around.
+Think about why those attempts didn't work, and go back to the drawing board for the next time around.

 4 Famous Ex-Smokers You Never Knew Smoked At All